2b-as/sigshark/README.md

 # sigshark

-A tshark wrapper which adds TCAP (MAP/CAP) and Diameter transaction tracking/grouping
+A tshark wrapper for SS7 TCAP (MAP/CAP) and Diameter signaling data which adds transaction tracking/grouping

 ## Problems sigshark tries to solve